Rudolf Bamler: World War II

+A group of German generals in captivity sign an appeal to German officers as part of the NKFD.
+Bamler is second from the right amongst those sitting.

 Following the outbreak of the Second World War Bamler was appointed Chief of Staff of Wehrkreis VII (Munich) before a transfer to the same role in XX (Danzig).
 Bamler was then made Chief of Staff to the XXXXVII Panzer Corps in 1940.
 From 1942 to 1944 he was Chief of Staff to the German Army in Norway under Generaloberst Nikolaus von Falkenhorst, having risen to the rank of lieutenant general.

-Bamler was then moved to the Eastern Front and from 1 to 27 June he was commander of the 121st Infantry Division, before being replaced by Helmuth Prieß.
-He was simultaneously commander of the 12th Infantry Division, with Gerhard Engel his replacement.
-Bamler's commands ended as he had surrendered to the Red Army on 27 June 1944 after commanding the 12th Infantry Division defending the town of Mogilev which had recently been surrounded during Operation Bagration.
-The German troops in Mogilev were eventually defeated by the Soviet onslaught with the last radio message from the town coming from General Bamler requesting that "Captain Opke of Artillery Regiment 12 receive the Oak Leaves to the Knights Cross for repeated outstanding military exploits".
-This message was sent at 10 o'clock in the evening and received an hour and 14 minutes later, this would be the last message from Mogilev.
-Following his capture by Soviet troops he later defected to the Soviet Union.
+Bamler was then moved to the Eastern Front; from June 1 to June 27, he was commander of the 121st Infantry Division, before being replaced by Helmuth Prieß.
+He commanded, simultaneously, the 12th Infantry Division, and was in turn succeeded by Gerhard Engel.
+Bamler's command concluded with his surrender to the Red Army on 27 June 1944 of the 12th Infantry Division and Mogilev during Operation Bagration.
+Following his capture, he later defected to the Soviet Union.